 When I got pregnant with my first, I thought: “Sweet, now I have an excuse to stop running!”.
 But, alas, the inner athlete in me refused to die with my expanding belly.

-  Running falls into the same trap as most pregnancy “advice” (both solicited and unsolicited) – one person will say “you need to slow down!” and the next will say “didn’t so-and-so run a marathon when she was 8 months pregnant?”
+Running while pregnant falls into the same trap as most pregnancy “advice” (both solicited and unsolicited) – one person will say “you need to slow down!” and the next will say “didn’t so-and-so run a marathon when she was 8 months pregnant?”
 (Yes, she did)

 The wide world of internet advice seems to stay a bit vague on this issue.
 More than once, I have seen or overheard the magic number of “140” (mom’s heart rate in beats/minute) floating around despite the fact that a little bit of investigation suggests that this recommendation was nixed in 1994 by the American College of Obstetricians and Gynecologists.
 But mostly, the advice is simple: if you are overheating, if you are throwing up, if you are bleeding or passing out, stop your workout.
 Seems a bit obvious to me.

 Ok, on to the science of running while pregnant